Dodgers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jake Irvin takes the mound for the Washington Nationals on Saturday at Nationals Park against Jason Heyward and the Los Angeles Dodgers.
-First pitch is at 4:05 PM ET.
+Trevor Williams gets the nod on the mound for the Washington Nationals in the final of a three-game series against the Los Angeles Dodgers and Mookie Betts on Sunday at 1:35 PM ET.

-The favored Dodgers have -225 moneyline odds against the underdog Nationals, who are listed at +180.
-Los Angeles is the favorite on the run line (-2.5).
-The game's total has been listed at 9.5 runs.
+The favored Dodgers have -200 moneyline odds to win against the underdog Nationals, who are listed at +165.
+The total for the matchup has been set at 10 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.